GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A03/index.md

 <img width="3024" height="1173" alt="IMG_3404 (1)" src="https://github.com/user-attachments/assets/5a1ed0df-1bc5-4c5c-98c4-9ddcea454e0a" />

-I used the stress formula to get a calculation of how much stress that would be affecting my square beam, stress=F/A, and after plugging in the numbers I obtained 61.781 MPa of stress acting upon my square beam with my chosen force and area.
+I used the stress formula to get a calculation of how much stress that would be affecting my circular beam, stress=F/A, and after plugging in the numbers I obtained 61.781 MPa of stress acting upon my square beam with my chosen force and area.
 I will use this calculated stress and compare to the FEA that I will run later in SolidWorks.

 _FOS of the Beam_